-This course will provide students with an in-depth overview and analysis of the events which, in approximately the last 140 years, have shaped Italy and the lives of Italians.
+This course will provide you with an in-depth overview and analysis of the events which, in approximately the last 140 years, have shaped Italy and the lives of Italians.
 Information and analysis will be provided on such topics as regionalism, language, social and political cultures, the Church, feminism, resistance, organized crime, literature, cinema, the mass media, music, and the impact global trends have had on Italian culture.
-American stereotypes of Italy and Italians will also be addressed.
-Students will be encouraged to participate actively in classroom discussions.
+In addition, American stereotypes of Italy and Italians will be addressed.
+You will be encouraged to participate actively in classroom discussions.

-Upon completion of this course, students will have acquired a sufficient appreciation of modern Italian culture and an analytical framework suitable to addressing and understanding complex cultural issues in Italy with a certain depth and sophistication.
+Upon completion of this course, you will have acquired a sufficient appreciation of modern Italian culture and an analytical framework suitable for addressing and understanding complex cultural issues in Italy with a certain depth and sophistication.

 Mandatory course reader

 You will visit Siena and take a rare and private tour of one of the historic contrade, or neighborhoods, which participate in the famous Palio horse race.